Pflugerville, Texas: Parks and recreation

 There are 28 developed parks, over 40 miles of trails, 500 acres of parks and 528 acres of open space within Pflugerville's city limits.
 Many of the parks offer a full range of amenities from pavilions, gazebos and playgrounds to pools and picnic areas.

-Pfluger Park is along Gilleland Creek and is the site of the city's annual German festival, the Deutschen Pfest, held the third weekend in May.
+Pfluger Park is along Gilleland Creek and is the site of the city's annual German festival, the Deutschen Pfest, held the third weekend in October.
 The park includes the Fallen Warrior Memorial, trails, a grove, playground, volleyball courts, basketball court, picnic areas and large shade trees.
 Pfluger Park is also used for music events and festivals.

 Lake Pflugerville is a 180 acre reservoir built to provide the citizens of Pflugerville with drinking water.
 It is open for fishing, swimming, jogging, canoes, kayaks and wind surfing.
 Lake Pflugerville Park includes a three-mile walking/jogging trail, playground, boat launch, pavilion and beach area.

-The Northeast Metro Skate/BMX Park opened on September 18, 2012 near Pflugerville.
+The Northeast Metro Skate/BMX Park opened on September 18, 2012, near Pflugerville.
 The 349 acre Northeast Metropolitan Park is a multiple-use recreational area with soccer fields, multi-use fields, baseball fields, a cricket field, basketball court, tennis court, and a skate park.
 Amenities include restrooms, playgrounds, group shelters, picnic tables with grills, concession building for rent, and a water play area.

 Hawaiian Falls opened a water park and adventure park in Pflugerville on Memorial Day weekend, 2014.
 The water park is now known as Typhoon Texas.
 Typhoon Texas has celebrated more than 3 seasons in Pflugerville and recently opened a new restaurant, The Patio entertainment venue.

 In 2015, the city purchased a 237 acre tract of land for a community park with a new sports complex and nature areas for $4.276 million.
-It will be home to the future sports complex as approved by the voters in the 2014 General Bond Election.
-The first phase opened.
+The first phase opened of 1849 Park with soccer fields for local league play and soccer fields.

+In 2023, the city announced itself as the Trail Capital of Texas and is working toward the official designation.
+Based on the Parks and Open Space Master Plan, the emerged theme was trails as a true amenity in the city.